Motorbike frog

 The motorbike frog (Ranoidea moorei) is a ground-dwelling tree frog of the subfamily Pelodryadinae found in Southwest Australia.
 Its common name is derived from the male frog's mating call, which sounds similar to a motorbike changing up through gears; it is also known as Moore's frog, the western bell frog, western green and golden bell frog, and western green tree frog.
 The Noongar name for it is Kyooya.

 Taxonomy

-R. moorei is a member of the Ranoidea aurea complex (Ranoidea aurea, R. raniformis and "Litoria" castanea).
+R. moorei is a member of the Ranoidea aurea complex (Ranoidea aurea, R. raniformis and R. castanea).

 Description

 R. moorei is able to camouflage itself well, and ranges in colour from dark brown, through green, to gold.
 The underside is noticeably lighter, and usually ranges from very pale green to light brown.
 The light green of the groin and thigh distinguishes this species from its cogenor, Ranoidea cyclorhynchus, which is darker and spotted with yellow there.

 Typical of tree frogs, its toe pads enable it to climb smooth vertical surfaces.
 Its hind legs are powerful, and the toes are webbed.
 In mating season, the males develop black nuptial pads that enable them to cling to the females' backs during amplexus.
 R. moorei can be up to 7.5 cm in length.

 The tadpole's body is a uniform dark brown above with a silvery sheen below; initially minute in size, they grow to a very large 80 mm in length.
 The tadpoles usually hide amongst vegetation, but are easily encouraged out of hiding when food is presented.
 For most of their time as tadpoles, they crowd together in schools.